DarkHobbit/doublecontact/doc/manual.en.md

 "Group" tab allows you to add contact in one or more groups.
 If you need create a new group, at first, call **View -> Groups** and, after it, edit a contact.

 "Other" tab contains technical internals.
 It can be used for bug report.
 Here you also can see vCard tags, known by DoubleContact, but not edited.
+You can remove such tags or copy it text to clipboard via popup menu.
 Here you also can set string for contact sorting.

 At last, "Problems" tab contains unknown tags (attributes) of contact.
 As mentioned above, unknown tags are preserved during view/editing, and program will save it in output file.
 Please, send such tag samples to author.
+You also can remove such tags or copy it text to clipboard via popup menu.

 To save editing results, press "OK".
 Or save "Cancel" to reject changes.